tinacms/tina.io/content/blog/tina-is-in-beta.md

 ### Tina init

 Tina init is my favorite addition to the Tina experience.
 A single command can bootstrap Tina on a Next.js application and do all the heavy lifting for you.
-Logan spent quite a bit of time working on this, and refining it, to get it just right.
+The team spent quite a bit of time working on this, and refining it, to get it just right.
 With the command `npx @tinacms/cli init` we will do the following:

 1. Install all dependencies to your application
 2. Add the Tina commands to your package.json (tina-dev, tina-build, tina-start